jrudar/SCoV2_Host_Source/README.md

 Final_Results - This directory is used to store the output files.
 Currently, it only contains data which was used to generate the results reported in the manuscript.

-Selection_Results - This directory contains the data and trees used to generate Figures 5 and 7.
+Selection_Results - This directory contains the data and trees used to generate Figures 6 and 7.
-S